The 20 Best Hereditary Hyperekplexia Doctors Near Me

 Cardiff, WLS, GB

-Rhys Thomas practices in Cardiff, United Kingdom.
+Rhys Thomas practices practicing medicine in Cardiff, United Kingdom.
 Mr. Thomas is rated as an Elite expert by MediFind in the treatment of Hereditary Hyperekplexia.
-His top areas of expertise are Hereditary Hyperekplexia, Epilepsy, Myoclonic Epilepsy, Juvenile Myoclonic Epilepsy, and Thymectomy.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Hereditary Hyperekplexia, Epilepsy, Myoclonic Epilepsy, Pancreaticoduodenectomy, and Thymectomy.

 Elite in Hereditary Hyperekplexia